Amlodipine; Hydrochlorothiazide, HCTZ; Valsartan tablets

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.

-If you are going to have surgery or dialysis, tell your doctor or health care professional that you are taking this medicine.
+If you are going to have surgery or dialysis, tell your doctor or health care provider that you are taking this medicine.